isabella232/hancock-samples/using_template/README.md

-# Hancock Templates Usage Example.
+# Hancock Templates Usage Example

 This example will create a new template in your account and use it to send a signature request to a specific person.